MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-SFTP-custom-import.md

 To configure SFTP custom import, the following prerequisites must be met:

 - You have the filename and location (path) of the file to be imported on the SFTP host.
-- There is a *model.json* file that specifies the [CDM schema](https://docs.microsoft.com/en-us/common-data-model/) for the data that are to be imported.
+- There is a *model.json* file that specifies [the Common Data Model schema](/common-data-model/) for the data that are to be imported.
 This file must be in the same directory as the file to import.
 - A SFTP connection has already been configured by an Administrator *or* you have [Administrator](permissions.md#administrator) permissions and you have user credentials (user name and password), URL, and port number for the SFTP location where the data that is going to be imported from.